 in the relative quiet, almost casual talk

-Did he not tell Phaedo how death was nothing,
+Did he not tell Phaedo death was nothing,

-hence no more reason to fear its evil
+hence no more reasonable to fear than praise it?

 He knew the arguments like he knew love,